wilecoyote2015/darktabe_lut_generator/README.md

 In default configuration, Darktable may apply an exposure module with camera exposure bias correction automatically to raw files.
 The LUTs produced by this module are constructed to resemble the OOC jpeg when used on a raw image *without* the exposure bias correction.
 Also, the *filmic rgb* module should be turned off.
+Also, the lens correction module is activated by default, which can make a huge impact depending on camera/lens combination.
+The lens correction module should hence be activated when using the LUT.
+Lens correction can be deactivated during estimation with the according flag.

 The command
 ```darktable_lut_generate_pattern [path to output image]```